DOI-ONRR/doi-extractives-data/_how-it-works/lease-process-offshore.md

 ---
 title: 'Offshore Oil, Gas, and Sulphur | Life of a Lease'
-title_display: The leasing process for offshore oil, gas, and sulphur
+title_display: The leasing process for offshore oil, gas, and sulfur
 layout: content
 nav_description: Jump to a section
 nav_items: